At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 However, the follies of the Episcopal Church continued to make headlines throughout the world, and I learned that practically all of the Episcopalian clergy and leaders whom I respected had left a long time ago.

 Biblical doctrines can be redefined or scrapped entirely by a majority vote in the Anglican Church.
-Most of the faithful Episcopal/Anglican leaders had already been driven out, leaving a very unbalanced situation.
+Most of the faithful orthodox Episcopal/Anglican leaders had already been driven out, leaving a very unbalanced situation.
 Now the heretics were free to pursue their agenda and change the Anglican Church without hindrance.
 No Anglican parish in the world was immune under those circumstances.

-I felt that sooner or later I would have to leave the Anglican Church -- once again -- but I was very reluctant to go backwards and return to the evangelical charismatic churches where I had felt such dryness.
+I felt that sooner or later I might have to leave the Anglican Church -- once again -- but I was very reluctant to go backwards and return to the evangelical charismatic churches where I had felt such dryness.

 I started attending a different Anglican parish farther from home, but I knew this was a temporary solution as the cancer in the Anglican Church continued to spread from parish to parish.
 I felt as if I were on a sinking ship, hoping and praying for a lifeline.

-A challenge to consider the unthinkable
+A challenge to consider the Catholic Church

 Until that moment, I had never dreamed of being a Catholic.
 I never doubted that faithful Catholics could go to heaven the same as Protestants, but they seemed to be weighed down by extra baggage; all those spooky statues and too much emphasis on Mary.